pgdogdev/docs/docs/features/sharding/2pc.md

 Alternatively, if you're running on managed Postgres (e.g., AWS RDS), this parameter can usually be set through your cloud admin panel.

 !!! note
-     This parameter can only be enabled on server start.
-Once you change it, make sure to restart your Postgres servers.
+     Changes to this parameter require a server restart to take effect.

 Once prepared transactions are enabled in Postgres, two-phase commit can be enabled in [`pgdog.toml`](../../configuration/pgdog.toml/general.md):